 Third trimester nausea: Cameron’s story

-Cameron is one of the unlucky ones.
+Cameron experienced nausea in late pregnancy.
 A mother of three, she had routine first trimester morning sickness with all three pregnancies, which faded away with the first two babies by 16 weeks.
 With the third pregnancy, however, she had some memorable bouts with nausea in the last 5 weeks before delivery.

 The third trimester is between 28 and 42 weeks of pregnancy, and the final weeks before delivery.
 While your baby is growing and getting ready for their birth day, you might be experiencing more discomforts.
 With difficulty sleeping, feeling full after a few bites, heartburn, and frequent urination, how do you have a healthy third trimester?
 Here are some tips for keeping you and your baby healthy as delivery day approaches.